 Written pieces are voted for three categories: accept, workshop, and decline.

-Artistic pieces are voted for two categories: accept in color, accept in B&W, and decline.
+Artistic pieces are voted for three categories: accept in color, accept in B&W, and decline.

 If your piece is selected to be: